Half Round Gutter Guards

 Half round gutter guards are something you’ll want to consider if your home currently has half round gutters or your thinking about choosing this style of gutter for your home.

 To install half round gutters, you’ll have to look for a company that owns a half round gutter machine.
-Today’s modern gutters are “seamless”, meaning they aren’t installed in standard lengths, but are customized to fit your home.
+Modern gutters are “seamless; they are installed in custom lengths.
+Rolled out onsite, they measured to fit your home.
 Half round gutters are typically hung with an ornamental hanger that sits under the gutter and attaches to your fascia or rafter boards.
 The gutter is then placed in and clipped into the hanger, held in place at the gutter’s front lip.
 The hanger extends over the top of the gutter lip.
 Hangers are installed approximately every 24-32 inches.
 The distance between the hangers depends on which part of the country you’re in and how much snow load the gutter may have to handle.

 Half round gutters are typically shallower than traditional K-style or ogee gutter designs.
 If your gutters service a large roof, consider 6 inch half rounds instead of the more common 5 inch style.
 For more about half round gutter installations, you can check out the This Old House website.